Observability Dashboard

 Viewing Data About Agent Queries

 Click the chart heading, Agent Queries, to drill down into the statistics.
-The first graph shows the percentage of responses and no responses Over Time.
-The second graph displays the details Over Category.
+The first graph shows the percentage of responses and no responses over time.
+The second graph displays the details by category.

 You can toggle the display of different answer statuses by clicking on the legends.